No. 5 Kansas wins 30th straight league opener at Texas Tech - WHIZ News

-Agbaji made four 3-pointers but got the game-winning points for the Jayhawks (7-1, 1-0 Big 12) when he worked inside and took an inbound pass from Marcus Garrett.
+Agbaji was 8 of 11 from the field, including four made 3-pointers, with only one turnover in 34 minutes.

+“I think what happens with Kansas, there’s lot of screening going on underneath the basket,” Texas Tech coach Chris Beard said.
+“You’ve got to find a way to switch under and force people to hit jump shots to beat you, not layups.”

-Texas Tech (6-2, 0-1) had one more opportunity, with coach Chris Beard calling a timeout with 6.2 seconds left to set up a final play.
-But Terrence Shannon Jr., who had 20 points and nine rebounds for the Red Raiders, had his mid-range jumper blocked by Jalen Wilson to end the game.
+Texas Tech (6-2, 0-1) had one more opportunity after a timeout with 6.2 seconds left.
+But Terrence Shannon Jr., who had 20 points and nine rebounds, had his mid-range jumper blocked by Jalen Wilson to end the game.

+“We’ve got a lot of numbers like that … 18 in a row on the road, that’s something that I don’t know if anybody in America can say they have a stat like that,” Self said.

+Shannon finished with four 3-pointers, doubling his previous season total, including one with 34 seconds left that put Tech up 57-56.

-Mac McClung led Texas Tech with a season-high 21 points, but didn’t score in the last 11 minutes.
-It was the third 20-point game this season for the transfer from Georgetown.
+Mac McClung led Texas Tech with a season-high 21 points, the third 20-point game for the transfer from Georgetown.
+But he finished 5-of-16 shooting and had only two free throws in the final 18 minutes.

-Shannon finished with four 3-pointers, doubling his previous season total.
-His last from long range with 34 seconds left put the Red Raiders up 57-56, and their only shot after that was the one blocked at the end of the game.
+“This was Mac’s first Big 12 game.
+It was obvious,” Beard said.
+“Garrett’s their best defender on the perimeter, they were switching up who Garrett was on.
+There was a lot of things going on out there in tonight’s game.”

+BIG PICTURE

+Kansas: The Jayhawks last season became the first Big 12 team to go 9-0 in conference road games, and their current 10-game streak is the second-longest in league history.
 Kansas has won seven in a row since opening the season with a 102-90 loss against No. 1 Gonzaga.
-The Jayhawks were held to a season-low 58 points while shooting 40.4% from the field against the Big 12’s top scoring defense — Tech had allowed only 51.2 points a game — and never had a run of more than seven points in a row.
+They were held to a season-low in points while shooting 40.4% from the field against the Big 12′s top scoring defense — Tech had allowed only 51.2 points a game.

-BIG PICTURE

-Kansas: It was the first true road game for the Jayhawks, who won earlier this season over No. 20 Kentucky on a neutral floor and beat No. 8 Creighton at Allen Fieldhouse.
-Kansas last season became the first Big 12 team to go 9-0 in conference road games, and its current 10-game streak is the second-longest in league history.

 Texas Tech: The Red Raiders had only seven turnovers and forced 16 Kansas turnovers, and had 16 second-chance points off 13 offensive rebounds.
-Those kind of numbers would usually help lead to a win, but the Red Raiders were undone by their own shooting struggles — 32% (20 of 62) from the field.
+Those kind of numbers would usually help lead to a win, but the Red Raiders were undone by their own shooting struggles — 32% (20 of 62) and inability to make plays late.

+“Sometimes you just tell your team in the locker room, ‘Hey, let’s put ourselves in position the next game.
+Great fight tonight.’
+I don’t feel that way about tonight’s game,” Beard said.
+“I think a lot of it was self-inflicted.
+Nothing disrespectful to Kansas obviously, but I thought we had chances to win the game tonight and we didn’t win the game.”

 UP NEXT